njnklab/CLAP-S_Algorithm/README.md

 This script will:
 1. Generate a synthetic two-layer network.
-2. Run CLAPS, RSU, CLAPG, MI, and ILP algorithms.
+2. Run RSU, CLAPS, CLAPG, and ILP algorithms.
 3. Print the results and execution time for each algorithm.

 You can modify the network parameters (number of nodes `n`, average degree `k`) at the bottom of `main.py`.